mvkvc/articuno/README.md

 Freeze your Phoenix web application into a static site.

-This library can be used for any Phoenix application that doesn't need to be dynamic such as a blog.
-I created it so that I could host a NimblePublisher blog on a static host such as GitHub Pages.
-The example site is hosted at: <https://articuno-demo.netlify.app>.
+This library can be used for any Phoenix application that serves static content.
+It was inspired by [Frozen-Flask](https://github.com/Frozen-Flask/Frozen-Flask) and first created to deploy a [NimblePublisher](https://github.com/dashbitco/nimble_publisher) blog as a static site.
+There is a demo site deployed with Articuno built from this [example](https://elixirschool.com/en/lessons/misc/nimble_publisher) available [here](https://articuno-demo.netlify.app).

+For more information see the [documentation]().

 ## Installation